Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/before_you_start_unix/active_passive_ux/shared_file_prereq_ux/_index.md

 title: "Shared file system prerequisites"
 linkTitle: "Shared file systems"
 weight: 200
---- This section provides general information concerning the prerequisites for shared file systems for the following types of files used with {{< TransferCFT/suitevariablesTransferCFTName  >}} in a UNIX environment.
+---This section provides general information concerning the prerequisites for shared file systems for the following types of files used with {{< TransferCFT/suitevariablesTransferCFTName  >}} in a UNIX environment.

 - Transfer CFT data files: This refers to all files managed by {{< TransferCFT/suitevariablesTransferCFTName >}} other than transferable application files (including database files), which are stored in the {{< TransferCFT/suitevariablesTransferCFTName >}} runtime directory.
 - Transferable application files: This refers to the files transferred by Transfer CFT.